Phase diagram of a one-dimensional Ising model with an anomalous Z_2 symmetry: Model

 This is an anomalous non-on-site symmetry because it cannot be expressed as a product of local operators.
 In addition to flipping spins, the $W$ operator adds a phase factor for each nearest-neighbor pair of spins: the phase factor is $+1$ if the spins are $\ket{\uparrow\uparrow}$, $\ket{\downarrow\downarrow}$ or $\ket{\downarrow\uparrow}$, and $-1$ if the spins are $\ket{\uparrow\downarrow}$.
 Therefore, the overall action of $W$ is flipping all spins and adding a $\pm1$ phase if the total number of $\ket{\uparrow\downarrow}$ domain walls is even (odd), respectively.
 Since only the $\ket{\uparrow\downarrow}$ domain walls are counted, $W$ only strictly satisfies the $\mathbb Z_2$ algebra $W^2=\mathds1$ if the boundary condition is periodic.
 However, the slight violation of $W^2=\mathds1$ by other boundary conditions should have negligible effect in the thermodynamic limit, which is also confirmed by our DMRG simulation.
 Therefore, in the DMRG simulation, we still mostly use open boundary conditions because it reduces the bond dimensions needed in the simulation.

 Two possible phases in this 1d model can be derived using the anomalous $\mathbb Z_2$ symmetry and the boundary-bulk correspondence of SPT states.
 Because of the anomaly, this 1d model can be realized on the edge of a 2d nontrivial SPT state protected by the $\mathbb Z_2$ symmetry, which is known as the Levin-Gu~\cite{LevinGu2012} or CZX state~\cite{*[] [{.
 The SPT state described in this work is called the CZX state, because it is constructed using the control-X (CZX) quantum gate.}] ChenCZX}.
-We then gauge the $\mathbb Z_2$ symmetry in the 2d bulk, and turns the $\mathbb Z_2$-SPT state to a double-semion topological order.
-Phases of \eqref{202226} then corresponds to edge states of the double-semion topological order.
+An essential feature of the 2d SPT state is that its boundary is either gapless or spontaneously breaks the $\mathbb Z_2$ symmetry.
+Therefore, the 1d model also has two possible phases: a symmetry-breaking FM phase, and a symmetric gapless phase.

-First, gapped edge states of the double-semion topological order are classified by the anyon-condensation theory~\cite{Kitaev2012,Kong2014,Burnell2018Rev}.
-In the double-semion topological order, there are four anyons: the trivial anyon $\mathds1$, the semion $s$, its mirror image $s^\ast$, and their bound state $ss^\ast$.
-The semions $s$ and $s^\ast$ has topological spins $\pm\frac14$~\footnote{Here, we express the topological spin as a fraction $0\leq S<1$, meaning that exchanging two identical anyons produces a statistical phase of $e^{i2\pi S}$.}, respectively, and their bound state $ss^\ast$ is a boson.
-Since there is only one (nontrivial) bosonic anyon, there is only one way of anyon condensation: condensing $ss^\ast$.
-This corresponds to the $\mathbb Z_2$-symmetry-breaking FM phase in model~\wlx{\eqref{202226}} \wl{\eqref{201646}}~\cite{ji2020categorical}.
-Therefore, there is no gapped PM phase in \wlx{\eqref{202226}} \wl{\eqref{201646}}.
+In deed, these two possible phases are observed in model \eqref{201646} along the line of $h_2=0$, where the model can be solved exactly using the Jordan-Wigner transformation.
+It is well-known that the 1d transverse-field Ising model can be solved exactly with this method, and the key to the transfoermation is the ordinary onsite $\mathbb Z_2$ symmetry generated by $W_0=\prod_iX_i$, which is mapped to the fermion-parity symmetry by the Jordan-Wigner transformation.
+It is straightforward to check that the model \eqref{201646} also has this onsite $\mathbb Z_2$ symmetry $W_0$ (in addition to the anomalous $\mathbb Z_2$ symmetry $W$) when $h_2=0$, and hence can be studied by the same transformation, which takes the following form: